RafaelRuiz51/Linux-Security-Lab/README.md

 ## Firewall

-Configured ufw and iptables to control inbound and outbound network traffic.

-**What I Did**
+### Summary
+A firewall is the first line of defense for any server.
+I configured both ufw for simplified rule management and iptables for low-level traffic control — blocking all unwanted inbound connections while allowing only the services I explicitly permitted.

+### What I Did
-- Set default deny on all incoming traffic
+- Set default deny on all incoming traffic with ufw
 - Allowed only SSH (port 22) and HTTP (port 80)
-- Added and removed custom iptables rules
+- Added and removed custom iptables rules manually
-- Verified active rules with ufw status and iptables -L
+- Verified all active rules with ufw status verbose and iptables -L

 **Screenshots**